AmmarALHasanat/Design-Patterns/README.md

 ### 1. Creational Patterns
+Creational patterns focus on object creation mechanisms, providing ways to create objects in a manner suitable for a particular situation.
+They help decouple the client code from the object creation process, promoting flexibility and extensibility.

 - **Singleton:** Ensures a class has only one instance and provides a global point of access to it.
 -